A Comprehensive Guide to 3D Models for Medical Image Segmentation

 • Shape: (B, C_out, H, W, D)

-• C_out: Number of output channels (here 3, corresponding to the 3 tumor classes: edema, non-enhancing tumor and enhancing tumor)
+• C_out: Number of output channels.
+In this case 3, corresponding to the 3 tumor classes: edema, non-enhancing tumor and enhancing tumor)

 Example Output Shape: For a single batch:(1, 3, 96, 96, 96)